pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Parallel computing using the Singular/GPI-Space framework

 \section{Parallel computing using the Singular/GPI-Space framework}

-The implementation of our RREF algorithm and the partial fraction decomposition algorithm is part of the \textsc{Singular}/\textsc{GPI-Space} framework project \cite{singgpi} for massively parallel computations in computer algebra.\footnote{\href{https://www.mathematik.uni-kl.de/~boehm/singulargpispace/}{https://www.mathematik.uni-kl.de/\textasciitilde boehm/singulargpispace/}} This framework combines the open source computer algebra system \textsc{Singular} \cite{DGPS} with the workflow management system \textsc{GPI-Space} \cite{GSPC}, developed at the Fraunhofer Institute ITWM in Kaiserslautern.
-It originates in an effort to realize massively parallel computations in commutative algebra, and algebraic and tropical geometry \cite{singgpi,reinbold2018masters, boehm2020gitfan,bendle2020parallel,BFK21}.
+The implementation of our RREF algorithm and the partial fraction decomposition algorithm is part of the \textsc{Singular}/\textsc{GPI-Space} framework project for massively parallel computations in computer algebra \cite{singgpi}.
+This framework combines the open source computer algebra system \textsc{Singular} \cite{DGPS} with the workflow management system \textsc{GPI-Space} \cite{GSPC}, developed at the Fraunhofer Institute ITWM.
+It originates in an effort to realize massively parallel computations computer algebra, and has bee used for a variety of problems, for example, from commutative algebra, algebraic geometry, and tropical geometry \cite{singgpi,reinbold2018masters, boehm2020gitfan,bendle2020parallel,BFK21}.

-In the present section, we discuss the application of our approach to the partial fraction decomposition, for our code see \href{https://github.com/singular-gpispace/PFD}{https://github.com/singular-gpispace/PFD}.
-The application of the \textsc{Singular}/\textsc{GPI-Space} framework to the RREF problem has already been addressed in \cite{Bendle:2019csk}.
-Though our aim is an efficient parallel implementation of the partial fraction decomposition problem, the programming constructs developed along our way in terms of Petri nets are in fact useful in its own right and may be used in other algorithmic problems with a similar structure: While the \texttt{Wait-All} workflow is obviously essential in countless settings, the \texttt{Fork/Join} workflow will, for example, be also applicable in modular computation relying on the Chinese Remainder Theorem.
-The mentioned workflows will be discussed in detail in the subsequent subsections.
+In the present section, we discuss the application of the \textsc{Singular}/\textsc{GPI-Space} framework to the partial fraction decomposition.
+The application of the framework to the RREF problem has already been addressed in \cite{Bendle:2019csk}.
+Though our aim is an efficient parallel implementation of the partial fraction decomposition problem, the programming constructs developed along our way in terms of Petri nets are in fact useful in its own right and may be used in other algorithmic problems with a similar structure: While the \emph{WaitAll} workflow is obviously essential in countless settings where the problem splits into independent (possibly very unevenly sized) subproblems, the \emph{Fork/Join} workflow will, for example, also be applicable to modular computations relying on a Chinese Remainder lift.